LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/ConversationContextService/methods-v2.md

 * A Javascript function wraps the REST API for easy use within Conversational Cloud.
 If you want to save and delete properties in Conversation Builder, use the Javascript wrapper functions.

 ### JavaScript wrapper
-For information on this, see [here](conversation-builder-scripting-functions-manage-the-conversation-context-service.html) in the Conversation Builder documentation.
+See [this topic](conversation-builder-scripting-functions-manage-the-conversation-context-service.html) in the Conversation Builder documentation.

 ### REST APIs overview

 The APIs can be called as shown below.
-Every API call requires the secure token {domain}/{api}?access_token=<Token>
+Every API call requires the [secure token](conversation-orchestrator-api-authorization.html#api-authorization-for-v2)

+{domain}/{api}?access_token=<Token>

 Domain URL per environment:
 * AMERICAS : https://z1.ccs.liveperson.net/
 * EMEA: https://z2.ccs.liveperson.net/
 * APAC: https://z3.ccs.liveperson.net/

-{: .important}
-For information on generating the secure token, see [here](conversation-orchestrator-api-authorization.html#api-authorization-for-v2).

 ### REST API — Save Properties